WeMoveEU/ams/README.md

 ## How to switch on

-There are three ways for switch on:
+There are two ways for switch on:

 * set up params:
 ```php